 Tractor-mounted hedge trimmers

-For really heavy duty work such as forestry, tractor-mounted and driven hedge trimmers are available.
-These less common hedge trimmers are much larger and make use of hydraulic booms—a mechanical arm—with the hedge trimmers attached to the front.
+For really heavy duty work such as forestry, tractor-mounted and driven bush trimmers are available.
+These less common tools are much larger and make use of hydraulic booms—a mechanical arm—with the hedge trimmers attached to the front.
 These cut like sickle or finger bar mowers (the cutting motion resembles that of an electric clipper).

 The Black and Decker LHT2220 is powered by a 20-volt MAX Li-ion battery that has double the life cycle compared to 18-volt NiCad batteries.
 It has minimized vibration while cutting—down by 40 percent according to the company.
 It’s hard to tell in numbers but it does vibrate less.
 The wraparound handle makes it easy to hold in different ways.
 Since it’s cordless, your range of motion won’t be restricted, and you’ll feel less strained with the lighter weight.
 The trimmer is light enough at 5.9 pounds.
 The LHT2220 can cut through branches that are ¾-inch thick with its 22-inch dual-action blades, making this trimmer suitable for light to medium duty cutting jobs.
 Because of the longer battery life and blade type, the LHT2220 is an efficient choice.
 The blades will reduce time spent trimming while maximizing battery life.
 A similar product would be the NHT2218, which is slightly cheaper and has basically the same features as the LHT2220 except for the kind of battery—the NHT2218 runs on an 18-volt NiCad rechargeable battery.
 If you want to go above the 20-volt charge capacity, choose the LHT2436 which doubles the LHT2220 battery life and has a blade length of 24 inches.
 The LHT2436 is more expensive, however.
 For light to medium trimming, go for the LHT2220.
 It’s likely that you will not run out of battery before you finish the job.
 This product comes with a two-year warranty from Black and Decker.Toro 51490 Corded 22-Inch Hedge Trimmer